stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 Note the use of the JNA `StringArray` helper class that maps a Java array-of-strings to a native pointer-to-pointers (more specifically a `const char* const*` type).

-Finally we introduce a simple class for validation layers:
+Finally a simple record type is implemented for validation layers:

 ```java
 public record ValidationLayer(String name, int version) {